stesta/stesta.github.io/services/index.markdown

 			<i class="pull-left icon-layers"></i>
 			<div class="content-boxes-in-v4">
 				<h2>Conversions</h2>
 				<p>Do you have some legacy code still sitting out there?
-Are enhancements and maintenance a headache due to an outdated or poorly architected code base?
+Are enhancements and maintenance a headache due to an outdated or a poorly architected code base?
 It happens a lot more than you'd think.
 Testa Software is happy to help port old code into the modern age of software development.
 Porting code to a modern language/architecture helps provide more reliable software, better maintainability and a lot fewer headaches for future enhacements.</p>
 				<!--<a href="#">Learn More</a>-->
 			</div>
 		</div>